richheller/network-lab-richardheller/labs/eigrp/unequal_cost_load_balancing/README.md

 Overview

+EIGRP is the advanced distance vector routing protocol formerly Cisco proprietary.
+For this lab I created in scratch in CML on a dedicated server I host.

 This lab demonstrates EIGRP unequal-cost load balancing using the variance command.
 Interface delay was manipulated to influence path metrics and create multiple feasible successors.

 <img width="1535" height="550" alt="image" src="https://github.com/user-attachments/assets/2570533e-71a6-4b02-973a-29b0787011ee" />